Evryway/evryway.github.io/_posts/2016-3-4-Dev-Blog-Week-2.md

 Unity uses what's called a Left-handed coordinate system, with the positive X axis aligned to "right", positive Y axis aligned to "up", and positive Z axis aligned to "forward".
 All very sensible if you ask me.
 If we just stay in that space, then it's pretty clear that the position (2,5,10) means somewhere that's 2 metres to the right, 5 metres up and 10 metres forward from the scene origin.

 Of course, the Tango device (and all android devices in general) use different systems to describe a selection of coordinate spaces, and the [Tango has a LOT of coordinate systems](https://developers.google.com/project-tango/overview/coordinate-systems).
 There's the Device space (positions and rotations relative to the device).
-There's the Area Definition space.
+There's the Area_Description space.
 There's the Start_of_Service space.
 There's the IMU space (where the motion sensors "live").
 Most of these spaces do *not* share the same coordinate system.
 Most of these are right-handed, but they nearly all disagree on which direction "up" is.

 ![Tango Frames](https://developers.google.com/project-tango/images/overview/coordinate-systems/tango-frames.png)